 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding Children.

-The Designated Safeguarding Lead for Child Protection (DSL) is: John Barnes, Assistant Principal.
+The Designated Safeguarding Lead (DSL) is: John Barnes, Assistant Head Teacher.

-The The Deputy Designated Safeguarding Lead for Child Protection (DDSL) is: Kerry Sage.
+The The Deputy Designated Safeguarding Lead (DDSL) is: Caroline Deadman, Pastoral Liaison Officer.

-The following members of staff have also received the Designated Person training: Joanne Boniface, Sharon Daly, Caroline Deadman, Vinnie French, Anna Ghale, Simon Holmes, and Emma Tidby,
+The following members of staff have also received the Designated Person training: Emma Tidby, Kerry Sage, Vinnie French, Anna Ghale, Amanda Bentley, Zoe Glass.

 For more information see Safeguarding and Child Protection Policy from the left menu.